Digital Nomad Exchange

 Are common prescription medications available in Thailand?

 "Yes, common prescription medications are available in Thailand.
 Many pharmacies in Thailand carry a wide variety of medications, including those that require a prescription.
 However, it is important to note that some medications may not be available in Thailand, so it is best to check with a local pharmacist before travelling.
-Additionally, some medications may require a doctor's prescription in order to be purchased in Thailand," said one foreigner in Thailand.
+Additionally, some medications may require a doctor's prescription in order to be purchased in Thailand," said one member in Thailand.

 View More Answers